Samsung/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

    adapter.destroyBonding('35:F4:59:D1:7A:03');
    ```

-### Connecting to and Exchanging Data with a Bluetooth Device
+### Connect to and exchange data with a Bluetooth device

 When you attempt to open a connection to another device, a Service Discovery Protocol (SDP) look-up is performed on the device, and the protocol and channel to be used for the connection are determined.
-If a connection is established and the socket is opened successfully, a `BluetoothSocket` instance (in [mobile](../../api/latest/device_api/mobile/tizen/bluetooth.html#BluetoothSocket), [wearable](../../api/latest/device_api/wearable/tizen/bluetooth.html#BluetoothSocket) and [tv](../../api/latest/device_api/tv/tizen/bluetooth.html#BluetoothSocket) applications) with an open state is returned.
+If a connection is established and the socket is opened successfully, a `BluetoothSocket` instance (in [mobile](../../api/latest/device_api/mobile/tizen/bluetooth.html#BluetoothSocket), [wearable](../../api/latest/device_api/wearable/tizen/bluetooth.html#BluetoothSocket), and [tv](../../api/latest/device_api/tv/tizen/bluetooth.html#BluetoothSocket) applications) with an open state is returned.
 The socket is subsequently used for exchanging data between the connected devices.

 The Radio Frequency Communication (RFCOMM) is a set of transport protocols which allows multiple simultaneous connections to a device.
 If a device allows other devices to use its functionalities through this kind of connection, it is said to provide a service and it is called a server device.
 The devices that request the service are called client devices.

 To connect to services provided by a server device to the client devices:

-1. Retrieve a `BluetoothAdapter` object (in [mobile](../../api/latest/device_api/mobile/tizen/bluetooth.html#BluetoothAdapter), [wearable](../../api/latest/device_api/wearable/tizen/bluetooth.html#BluetoothAdapter) and [tv](../../api/latest/device_api/tv/tizen/bluetooth.html#BluetoothAdapter) applications) with the `getDefaultAdapter()` method:
+1. Retrieve a `BluetoothAdapter` object (in [mobile](../../api/latest/device_api/mobile/tizen/bluetooth.html#BluetoothAdapter), [wearable](../../api/latest/device_api/wearable/tizen/bluetooth.html#BluetoothAdapter), and [tv](../../api/latest/device_api/tv/tizen/bluetooth.html#BluetoothAdapter) applications) with the `getDefaultAdapter()` method:

    `var adapter = tizen.bluetooth.getDefaultAdapter();`